anonyland/anonymousland/_items/Guide.md

 Your DNA is a unique identifier to oneself.
 You leave behind DNA traces with anything you touch, and it you leave behind DNA without even realizing it.

+Bleach will remove DNA and various bodily fluids which contain DNA.
+Hydrogen Peroxide will remove blood.

 <br>

 ### Falsifying Information (Plausible Deniability)